ZeinabEivazpour/Bellwether/doc/Reports/sept-20.md

 | xalan    |      |      |      |      |      |
 | xerces   |      | 0.64 |      |      | 0.52 |
 ```
-+ There are very few valid metric matches.
++ There are very few valid metric that matches.
 Average of 1 or 2 metrics.

 |    | pde | eq | jdt | lc | ml |
 |----|-----|----|-----|----|----|